WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The EG5000CL's control panel

-In terms of security, the generator features an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), ensuring peace of mind during its use.
+Considering security aspects, the generator boasts an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), offering peace of mind throughout operation.

 DAVR Technology